Vega Expedition: First contact with the Chukchi people

 During the stop near the Pitlekaj settlement, three boats with an estimated 30 Chukchis approached the Vega while shouting.
 As the Chukchis began boarding the ship, the Swedes had to fire their rifles – presumably into the air – to restore order.
 The crew member Vega-Sven recounts the event:

 "I dag på morgonen så kom där till oss 3 båtar med människor, de var vilda, de ville gå ombord men vi måtte ta oss ett gevär och skjuta innan vi kunde styra dän.
 Deras båtar var av sälhud, de var en 30 stycken människor, ludna, bruna fulingar."

 However, the intent of the Chukchis was not malicious, and tensions shortly thereafter de-escalated.
 The Swedes would accept the Chukchis' offer of hospitality.
 As the winter progressed, the Swedes spent their time east of the Chukchis town of Pitlekaj in the bay of Koljutjinskaja, thus delaying the expedition by around a year.
 The relationship between the Swedes and the Chukchis improved, and they would celebrate birthdays and holidays with each other.
 The discovery of the Chukchis by the Swedes would greatly contribute to the knowledge and awareness about them, one crew member even learned the Chukchi language to such a degree that he managed to make a dictionary from Swedish to Chukchi.

 Freed from the ice

 The expedition spent the winter there.
 Vega could be freed from the ice only the next summer, on 18 August 1879, and it reached Bering Strait on 20 August.

 Vega stopped in Japan for repairs for almost two months, and returned to Sweden through the Indian Ocean and the Suez Canal.
-It returned to Stockholm on 24 April 1880.
+It returned to Stockholm on 24 April 1880, prompting festive celebrations with fireworks and almost the whole of Stockholm's inhabitants cheering and welcoming them home.
+Among the spectators was a then 15-year old Sven Hedin, who at that time decided to be an adventurer himself.